chrultrabook/docs/docs/supported-devices.md

 ## Supported Devices and Platforms
 Supported devices are listed in the table below, grouped by platform/family.
 If your device is not listed, it is not supported.
-Support is determined entirely and exclusively by the Board Name.
-Use your Chromebook's Boardname to see if it has support.
+Support is determined entirely and exclusively by the boardname.
+Use your Chromebook's boardname to see if it has support.

 ### Determining Device Support
 What's in a name?
 All ChromeOS devices have a board/device name, which determines which firmware, OS build, etc a device uses.
 The board name is listed at the bottom of both the Recovery Mode and Developer Mode screens, as part of the hardware ID (HWID).